decadevs/mini-challenges-1/src/roman-numerals/README.md

 M is 1,000
 ```

 A numeral is formed by a sequence of these symbols, where each symbol can be used up to 3 times to contribute to the total.
-Symbols are ordered left-to-right from larger to smaller, except for the following cases:
+Symbols are ordered left-to-right from larger to smaller, except for the following cases: xi ix,

 `I` placed before `V` or `X` indicates one less, so `4` is `IV` (one less than 5) and `9` is `IX` (one less than 10).